 Transfer applicants must be in good standing at their current law school and have complete one year of law school prior to transfer.
 Students wishing to transfer into the full-time program must have earned a minimum of 24 credits towards a law degree and may transfer a maximum of 30 credits.
 Students wishing to transfer into the part-time program must have earned a minimum of 20 credits towards a law degree.
 Applications from students who have withdrawn or are on leave of absence from their current law school will be considered only if they have been out of law school for less than two academic years.
 FAMU Law will only accept transfer students to begin fall semester.

 FAMU Law will begin accepting transfer applications March 25, and applications must be complete by July 15.
 The following must be submitted:

-- All applicants must submit a completed Application for Admission, along with a $33 non-refundable application fee ($50.00 for paper applications).
+- All applicants must submit a completed Application for Admission, along with a $33 non-refundable application fee.
 The application fee is waived for Florida A&M University alumni.

 - A LSDAS Report.
 Note that the LSDAS code for FAMU College of Law is 5832.